andrewcooke/ParserCombinator.jl/README.md

 **EXAMPLES HERE**

-this is still under development, but to give some idea..
+This is still under development, but to give some idea..

 ```
 julia> using SimpleParser